How-to

 Edge Status Codes

-Colour-coded by class: green for 2xx, blue for 3xx, amber for 4xx, red for 499, red for 5xx.
-Click any row to navigate to the Offenders page filtered by that status class.
+Colour-coded by class: green for 2xx, blue for 3xx, amber for 4xx, red for 499 and 5xx.
+Click any row to open the Offenders page filtered by that status class.

 Data Centres

 Shows city names inline (e.g. "LHR · London").
-The top 10 are shown by default with a "Show all" toggle to expand the full list.
+The top 10 are shown by default with a "Show all" toggle.
 A sudden shift (e.g. SIN appearing at the top when your customers are in the US/EU) can indicate geo-targeted scraping.

 Cache Statuses

 Each cache status row has a hover tooltip explaining what that status means (hit, dynamic, miss, etc.).
-Click any row to navigate to the Offenders page filtered by that cache status.
+Click any row to open the Offenders page filtered by that cache status.

 Active alerts

 Shows the top 5 open alerts with a severity badge (info, warning, critical).
-Click "View all" to see the full Alerts page.
+Click "View all" for the full Alerts page.

 Still stuck?
 Email support or open the support widget in the bottom-right.